 Andrew McBroom (Ark Nominated Governor & Safeguarding Link Governor)

 Andrew is currently Deputy Head - Co-curricular & Operations at City of London School, where he has taught since 2002.
 In his time there, he has also been Head of History, Head of Sixth Form and an Assistant Head (with responsibility for Staff Development).
 He is passionate about the benefits of extra-curricular activity in helping young people develop self-esteem and resilience.
 He has also worked closely with Mental Health First Aid England to promote their important work.
 City of London School has had a longstanding relationship with Ark Bentworth and Andrew is excited about the prospect of contributing to that relationship in his role as Governor.

-All appointments are made by the Head of Governance for Ark.
-The term of a governor is three years, except for the Principal, who remains a Governor for the duration of her time in post.
+All appointments are made by the Director of Governance for Ark.
+The term of a governor is three years, except for the Principal, who remains a Governor for the duration of their time in post.
 Governors may be re-appointed for further terms.